 Most bloggers share what’s important to them, how they view life, write about their area of expertise, and use language that is particular to them.
 Their website evolves, but it’s still singular to their viewpoints.
 And that’s fine, after all, a personal blog is, well, personal.
-The writer has the option to write about whatever they like, and not necessarily worry about reader’s opinions on the topic.
+The writer has the option to write about whatever they like and not necessarily worry about the reader’s opinions on the topic.

 Eventually, if the writing is sound, they will attract an audience.
-Granted, that’s not always the case, but for the most part, writers tell their truth as they see it and that’s what a reader gets – that singular writer’s truth.
+Granted, that’s not always the case, but for the most part, writers tell their truth as they see it, and that’s what a reader gets – that singular writer’s truth.

 However, I hear from too many other bloggers on Facebook, LinkedIn, and Twitter that they know they’ve published a piece that they didn’t think was stellar.
-Most of the time, publishing like this is simply to satisfy the idea that each of us should produce a minimum of three posts per week, or two a day, or one every four days, depending on which internet writing expert you follow.
+Most of the time, publishing like this is simply to satisfy the idea that each of us should produce a minimum of three posts per week, or two a day, or once every four days, depending on which internet writing expert you follow.